socialatm/streams-addons/faces/README.md

 It is started every time you

-- load the addon page,
+- load the addon page: This starts the whole process.
-- set a name for a face.
+- set a name for a face: This starts seaching faces in other images only

 Parallel running processes on the server are prevented.